On zeros of polynomials in best $L^p$-approximation and inserting mass points: Introduction and main results

 Consider the (monic) polynomial $P_{n+1,p}(x):=x^{n+1}-g_0(x)$.
 As a consequence of \eqref{char}, the minimum of the norm \eqref{norm} taken over all (monic) real polynomials $P_{n+1}$ of degree $n+1$ is attained when $P_{n+1}:=P_{n+1,p}$.
 By Fej\'er's convex hull theorem (cf. \cite[Theorem $10.2.2$]{D75}), the zeros of $P_{n+1,p}$ all lie in the closure of the convex hull of $\text{supp}(\mu)$.
 Furthermore, all the zeros of $P_{n+1,p}$ are simple \footnote{Suppose, contrary to our claim, that $x_0$ is a multiple zero.
 From \eqref{char} we have

 a contradiction.}.

 The central concern of this work is the following

-\begin{problem} Let $\mu$ be a positive and nontrivial Radon measure on a compact set $A \subset \re$.
+\begin{problemq} Let $\mu$ be a positive and nontrivial Radon measure on a compact set $A \subset \re$.
 Assume that $\mathrm{d}\mu(x,t)$ has the form \footnote{The Dirac measure $\delta_{y}$ is a positive Radon measure whose support is the set $\{y\}$.}